junxit/us-congress-bills-112/metadata.md

 - 2012-12-17 — Senate amendment agreed to: Amendment SA 3345 agreed to in Senate by Unanimous Consent.
 - 2012-12-17 — Senate amendment proposed (on the floor): Amendment SA 3345 proposed by Senator Hagan for Senator Landrieu.(consideration: CR S8091-8092; text: CR S8091-8092)
 - 2012-12-17 — Senate amendment submitted
+- 2012-12-30 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Roe (TN) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2012-12-30 — Considered under suspension of the rules. (consideration: CR H7450-7453)
+- 2012-12-30 — DEBATE - The House proceeded with forty minutes of debate on S. 3472.
+- 2012-12-30 — Mr. Roe (TN) moved to suspend the rules and pass the bill.
+- 2013-01-01 — Considered as unfinished business. (consideration: CR H7559)
+- 2013-01-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-01-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text as House agreed to Senate amendment: CR 12/30/2012 H7450)
+- 2013-01-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text as House agreed to Senate amendment: CR 12/30/2012 H7450)
+- 2013-01-03 — Presented to President.
+- 2013-01-03 — Presented to President.
+- 2013-01-14 — Became Public Law No: 112-278.
+- 2013-01-14 — Became Public Law No: 112-278.
+- 2013-01-14 — Signed by President.
+- 2013-01-14 — Signed by President.